jsyk/x65/doc/ioregs-nora.md

                                                         ROM-Block #1  is from SRAM 0x08_4000 to 0x08_7FFF (= also known as the 8kB RAM-Blocks #194 and #195), etc.,
                                                         ROM-Block #31 is from SRAM 0x0F_C000 to 0x0F_FFFF (= also known as the 8kB RAM-Blocks #254 and #255).
                                                     The ROMBLOCK register allows addressing up to 64 ROM-Blocks, but only the first 32 are available in the SRAM.
-                                                    The ROMBLOCK=32 is special: it maps to the 512B boot-rom memory directly implemented in NORA BlockRAMs (type of FPGA resource) and pre-filled with the Primary Bootloader (PBL) program upon system power-up.
-The 512B is mirrored over the 16kB frame.
-                                                    The ROMBLOCK=33 to 63 are not defined.

-                                        [7:6]       The upper two bits of the ROMBLOCK register read 0, and writes are ignored.

 NORA's main register block starts at $00_9F50 (65816 address), that is $9F50 in 6502.